oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 Pretty slick, don't you think? 🤠

-If you'd like to see how this app was built, read on!
+Read on if you'd like to see how I created this app!

 ## Create a Java REST API with Spring Boot